TheVetter/CSCI_161_HW/README.md

 # CSCI_161_HW

-These are all my porjects from Computer science 161.
+These are all my projects from Computer Science 161.
 The programs are all in java Netbeans projects.